mruiz7797/double-seven-guitars/docs/README.md

 ### Strategy - User Stories

 #### First time visitor (novice or experienced)
 - As a first time visitor, I want to see the prices clearly, so that I can decide if the repair is in my price range.
+(A)
 - As a first time visitor, I want to understand how to get in contact, so that I can request a repair on my guitar.
+(B)
 - As an first time visitor, I want to see the reviews of the business, so that I can see how well-known and liked they are and thus have confidence in the guitar repair (particularly important for experienced guitar owner).
+(C)
 - As a first time visitor, I want to check the location of the business, so that I can see if it is feasable to drop off/pick up my guitar.

 #### Novice guitar owner (first time visit)
 - As a novice guitar owner (first time visit), I want to see a clear and easy-to-understand list of services, so that I can choose the appropriate service.
+(E)
 - As a novice guitar owner (first time visit), I want to be given information of about types of repairs and maintenance so that I can understand what services I might need.
+(F)

 #### Experienced guitar owner (first time visit)

 - As an experienced guitar owner (first time visit), I want to see whether more complicated repairs are available, so that I can decide if my problem can be resolved by the business.
+(G)
 - As an experienced guitar owner (first time visit), I want to see what types of repairs the business has experience in, so that I can trust my more complicated guitar repair with the business.
+(H)

 #### Returning Visitor (second+ repair)
 - As a returning visitor, I want to check the contact details again to ensure I have them correct for a request of another repair.
+(I)

 ### Strategy - Importance vs Viability